 Be strategic when choosing locations to spend more days.
 Sure, you can choose Phuket or Phi Phi as destinations to spend a few days and go on a few day trips.
 However, keep in mind that accommodation and costs, in general, are higher here than compared to places like Trang, Hat Yai, or even Krabi.

 If your travel dates are fixed, book your accommodation in advance, especially if you’re traveling during the high-season.
 The hotels on some of these islands might be completely booked if you don’t.

 If you’re taking a tour, don’t do it through your hotel/hostel.
 They always charge a small commission for providing these services and you end up paying a higher price.
-We recommend GetYourGuide for all day trips in Thailand.
+We recommend GetYourGuide for day trips in Thailand.

 You might have to take several speedboat rides while island hopping in Thailand.
 That’s why it probably isn’t a bad idea to pack some noise-reducing headphones or earplugs.

 If you tend to get seasick, get some motion sickness wristbands.
 They are a better and healthier alternative to motion sickness pills.

 If you’re island hopping, it’s always better to have a backpack than a suitcase.
 Check out this list for my favorite backpacks for island hopping in Thailand.